 - warm skin in the area of the clot

-- redness of your skin, particularly at the back of your leg, below the knee
+- redness of the skin, particularly at the back of your leg, below the knee

-A major concern in these cases is that the blood clot from the leg vein will travel up to the lungs and block the supply of blood into the lungs.
+A major concern in these cases is that the blood clot from the leg vein will travel up to the lungs and block the supply of blood.
 This is known as a pulmonary embolism, and it can be fatal.

 Blood clots in the legs are usually treated by using a combination of blood-thinning medication, such as heparin or warfarin, and compression garments that are specially designed to help encourage the flow of blood through the limbs.